LaunchCodeEducation/lchs/src/chapters/local-dev/vscode-intro.rst

 Editor Panel
 ------------

-This is where we will do most of our work in VSCode.
+This is where we will do most of our work in VS Code.
 From our practice in `repl.it <https://repl.it/login>`__ and `Trinket <https://trinket.io/login>`__, we are familiar with the features of a code editor.